davidherook/auto-ml/README.md

 TODO:
 - Preprocessing
 - Class Probabilities
-- Replace validation_split with validation_data
+- Evaluate with both validation and test
-- Type Hints?
+- Test with more datasets